-Currently, palliative care programs are offered by a variety of provider types, such as, physician practices, hospice organizations, and skilled nursing facilities, with varying program designs.
+Currently, palliative care services are billed to Medicare by by various provider types, including hospitals, physician group practices, hospice organizations (through separately-owned home health agencies or physician practices), and skilled nursing facilities, with varying program designs.

 Because Medicare does not offer palliative care as a distinct benefit, many home health agencies do not believe palliative care is covered under the Medicare home health benefit; irrespective of the fact that many of the services within palliative care are reasonable and necessary skilled services covered under Medicare.
-In addition, palliative care should be delivered by clinicians who have specialized training in treating patients at the end of life.
-Any HHA wanting to develop a palliative care program must recognize that staff serving the palliative care patients will require specialized training for which there are no federal guidelines.
+Additionally, certified hospice entities are not permitted to bill Medicare for palliative care services that are administered to patients outside of the hospice benefit, unless they offer such services through separately-operated group practices or home health programs.
 As a result, Medicare beneficiaries that could benefit from palliative care delivered in the home are not fully serviced.